iosif-gogolos/IoT-Device-Manager/README.md

 ## Example Run

 After building, you should see a window with:
+- A prompt that asks the user for their name
 - A terminal-like section streaming `std::cout` output.
 - "Greet the user" button (prints to terminal section).
+- Various buttons that open dialog windows to communicate with hypothetical IoT devices
-- "Click to end the program" button (closes
+- "Click to end the program" button (closes the window and ends the program)